sourcegraph/sourcegraph-public-snapshot/doc/user/campaigns/explanations/introduction_to_campaigns.md

 - Patching critical security issues.
 - Standardizing build, configuration, and deployment files.

-A campaign tracks all of its changesets for updates to:
+A campaign tracks all of its changesets (a generic term for pull requests or merge requests) for updates to:

 - Status: open, merged, or closed
 - Checks: passed (green), failed (red), or pending (yellow)